Functional Magnetic Resonance Imaging (fMRI)

 Take devices off your skin

 You may wear certain devices on your skin.
-Before your scan or procedure, device makers recommend you take off your:
+Before your scan or procedure, some device makers recommend you take off your:

 • Continuous glucose monitor (CGM)